-Classic by name, classic by nature – this is the exemplar for all luxury dining rooms and a great choice for hosts or hostesses with the mostess.
+Classic by name, classic by nature—this is the exemplar for all luxury dining rooms and a great choice for a host or hostess with the most.
 It’s the quintessentially pristine dining room and one which all guests will wonder over how you ever manage to keep it so perfect.
-Furniture is elegant, chairs are beautifully upholstered in timeless materials and accents are kept simple – a posy of pure white blooms is perfect.
-A word of warning – keep spaghetti bolognese off the menu.
+Furniture is elegant, chairs are beautifully upholstered in timeless materials and accents are kept simple—a posy of pure white blooms is perfect.
+A word of warning—keep spaghetti bolognese off the menu.

-The look: Ornate details, striking centrepieces and golden touches
+The look: Ornate details, striking table arrangements and golden touches

 Perfect for: Making a statement

 Guests expect a show of a meal with this style of dining room as its backdrop.
 Here, it’s all about creating a lavish display and pairing it with an equally impressive dinner.
-Don’t be scared of oversized proportions but keep upholstery simple to maintain a sophisticated aesthetic.
-Colours can be bold, materials are high gloss and a statement crystal chandelier (the pièce de résistance) adds sparkle.
+Don’t be scared of oversized proportions, but keep upholstery simple to maintain a sophisticated aesthetic.
+Materials are high gloss and lighting is key.
+A statement crystal chandelier (the pièce de résistance) like in this Katharine Pooley interior can add sparkle.